Tokeli/skunktools/README.md

 An advanced version of the above.
 For all selected objects, it will look on the set Physics Layer for a selected object in the same position.
 If one is found, they're both given a randomly-generated name and assigned the suffix "`_object`" and "`_physics`".
 Non-matching items will be named ORPHAN.

 ---

-### Apply Shapekeys ###
-This will simply remove all shapekeys from selected objects, preserving how they currently look.

-### Apply non-Armature Modifiers ###
-This will apply all modifiers on selected objects that aren't an Armature, so they stay rigged.

----

-### Weld Selected ###
-A non-destructive form of remove doubles.
-In edit-mode, will snap the selected vertices TO the closest unselected one within the Distance.

-### Weights to Selected ###
-Remove-doubles but for vertex groups.
-In edit-mode, will transfer all vertex groups from the closest unselected vert, to the closest selected one, within distance.